Christopher Collins, Executive Director

 Christopher Neidl, Director, Here Comes Solar

-Chris Neidl, rejoined Solar One in 2014, after a three year hiatus, to head its innovative community solar initiatives.
-Chris, a founding staff member of Solar One, has led a diverse, high impact career in the solar and renewable energy space for over a decade, working as a residential photovoltaic installer in Northern California, solar technology educator, organizer and policy advocate in New York City, and researcher, project manager and off-grid energy business advisor in India, Afghanistan and Sub-Saharan Africa.
-Most recently, Chris spent three years based in India serving as the Country Program Manager for Arc Finance, a not-for-profit organization that fosters partnerships between the microfinance and energy sectors to make energy affordable and available in rural communities worldwide.
+Chris Neidl, a founding staff member of Solar One, rejoined the organization in 2014 to head its innovative community solar initiative, Here Comes Solar.
+Chris has led a diverse, high impact career in the solar and renewable energy space for over a decade, working as a residential solar installer in Northern California; a solar educator and policy advocate in New York City, and as an off-grid energy project manager and advisor in South Asia and Sub-Saharan Africa.
+Most recently, Chris spent three years based in India serving as the country program manager for Arc Finance, a not-for-profit organization that makes modern energy affordable and available in rural communities worldwide by fostering linkages between the microfinance and off-grid energy sectors.
 Prior to joining Arc in 2010, Chris served as the Advocacy and Outreach Coordinator for Solar One.
 Chris has also served as an adviser on solar energy-related policy matters for members of the U.S. House of Representatives, the New York State legislature, and the New York City Council.
 Chris earned his BA in Urban Geography and Planning from the University of British Columbia, Vancouver, Canada, and his MA in public policy from New York University.

 Matthew Myshkin, Senior Technical Advisor